kruschid/typesafe-routes/README.md

 #### Basic Example

 This library has support for typed parameters.
-You can find a basic example in the code below where a node named `show` takes on named parameter `userId`:
+You can find a basic example in the code below where a node named `show` takes one parameter `userId`:

 ``` ts
 const routes = {